-1. manage computer hardware and software resources, and 2. provide common services for computer programs:
+- ▶ manage computer hardware and software resources, - ▶ protects system's integrity against incorrect apps, and - ▶ provide common services for computer programs:

 OS tasks

 - ▶ Process management.

 allocate resources to processes, enable processes to share and exchange information, protect the resources of each process from other processes and enable synchronization among processes

 - ▶ Memory management.

 management of computer memory resource

 - ▶ File system.

 controls how data is stored and retrieved

 - ▶ Device drivers.

 operates or controls a particular type of device attached to a computer

 - ▶ Networking.

 allows "nodes" to share resources

 - ▶ Interrupts.

 signal to the processor emitted by hardware or software indicating an event that needs immediate attention

 - ▶ Security.

 protection of computer systems from theft or damage to their hardware, software or electronic data, as well as from disruption or misdirection of the services they provide

 - ▶ I/O.

 communication between an information processing system, such as a computer, and the outside world, possibly a human or another information processing system